Ecological transition: the danger of going it alone

 Helena González Gómez is Full Professor in the People and Organisations (P&O) department of NEOMA Business School.
 Helena completed her PhD in Management at IE Business School, in Madrid, Spain.
 Her research interests center around the role of emotions at work, organizational creativity, and inequ

-Jean-Baptiste Suquet is Full Professor at Neoma Business School, where he teaches work and organisation studies from undergraduate to executive programs.
-His research mostly focuses on new forms of service, service work transformation and customer relationship organizing, especially in challenging c
+Jean-Baptiste Suquet is Professor at Neoma Business School, where he teaches work and organisation studies from undergraduate to executive programs.
+His research revolves around the challenges and transformations of service work and customer relationship, considered especially through the micro asp

 Dongkyu (Brian) KIM is Associate Professor of Organizational Behavior and Human Resources Management at NEOMA Business School.
 He received his Ph.D. from HEC Montreal.
 He teaches Grande École program "Advanced Team Management" and "Leadership Seminar" courses, as well as he teaches Master of Scienc